🆕 Wisconsin Driver Education Grant — Eligible teens may qualify for 100% FREE driver's ed at Arcade Drivers School. Learn More ›

 • Online and hybrid classroom options

-• Behind‑the‑wheel lessons with home or school pickup
+• Behind‑the‑wheel lessons with free home or school pickup

 • Family‑owned Wisconsin driving school since 1950